hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/contributing.md

 4. Link your PR to the corresponding **Issue**
 5. Request a reviewer to check your code
 6. Once approved, your code is ready to be merged in 🎉

+## Deploying

+1. Run `amplify pull` when in the Amplify staging environment
+2. Run `amplify env checkout prod` to switch to the production environment
+3. Run `amplify push` to commit changes to production
+4. Merge source branch into main branch
+5. This will execute the deployment process in AWS.
+Wait for it to finish then view the link given.